cchitsiang/awesome-stars/topics.md

 - [plexinc/papr](https://github.com/plexinc/papr) - MongoDB TypeScript-aware Models
 - [shikijs/twoslash](https://github.com/shikijs/twoslash) - You take some Shiki, add a hint of TypeScript compiler, and 🎉 incredible static code samples
 - [openreplay/openreplay](https://github.com/openreplay/openreplay) - Session replay and analytics tool you can self-host.
 Ideal for reproducing issues, co-browsing with users and optimizing your product.
-- [vbenjs/vue-vben-admin](https://github.com/vbenjs/vue-vben-admin) - A modern vue admin.
-It is based on Vue3、Shadcn UI、vite and TypeScript.
-It's fast！
+- [vbenjs/vue-vben-admin](https://github.com/vbenjs/vue-vben-admin) - A modern Vue admin panel built with Vue 3, Shadcn UI, Vite, TypeScript, and Monorepo.
+It's fast!
 - [ant-design/ant-design](https://github.com/ant-design/ant-design) - An enterprise-class UI design language and React UI library
 - [oslabs-beta/Examin](https://github.com/oslabs-beta/Examin) - Examin is a developer tool that generates React unit tests for your application.
 Ensure your application renders as expected before adding new features.
 Examin writes the baseline unit tests and allow
 - [SigNoz/signoz](https://github.com/SigNoz/signoz) - SigNoz is an open-source observability platform native to OpenTelemetry with logs, traces and metrics in a single application.
 An open-source alternative to DataDog, NewRelic, etc. 🔥 🖥.   👉  Open sour